AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/conf-new-pdf-engine.md

 ---

-# Configure the new publishing engine for Native PDF
+# Configure Native PDF engine v2

-The new publishing engine for Native PDF provides updated PDF rendering capabilities, support for OpenType fonts, and improved CSS processing.
+The new publishing engine for Native PDF i.e _Native PDF engine v2_ provides updated PDF rendering capabilities and fixes for _Native PDF engine v1_ issues.

-Use the instructions given in Configuration overrides to create the configuration file.In the configuration file, provide the following (property) details:
+Use the instructions given in Configuration overrides to create the configuration file.
+In the configuration file, provide the following (property) details:

 | PID | Property Key | Property Value |
 |-----|--------------|----------------|